Free Things to Do in Nashville TN: How to Have a Blast in Music City for Free?

 Hit the dancefloor in Printer Alley’s Wildhorse Saloon or stop by Music Row for a sweet serenade courtesy of a songwriter’s night.

-Who says you need to go to Hollywood to see the stars?
-Pay homage to the musical legends of past and present, when you visit the Music City Walk of Fame.
+Music City Walk of Fame: Who says you need to go to Hollywood to see the stars?
+If you’re looking for things to do in Nashville this weekend, pay homage to the musical legends of past and present when you visit the Music City Walk of Fame.
 Located on Nashville’s Music Mile, this landmark serves as a loving tribute to all the musicians who have made their mark on Music City.

-Related Post: Cheap Things to Do in Nashville: Budget-Friendly Activities
+Related Post: Cheap Things to Do in Nashville – Budget-Friendly Activities

-Take your time strolling through this unique Nashville experience,as you pause by stars honoring Trace Adkins, Patsy Cline, Garth Brooks, Faith Hill, and more.
+Take your time strolling through this unique Nashville experience, as you pause by stars honoring Trace Adkins, Patsy Cline, Garth Brooks, Faith Hill, and more.
 The Walk of Fame is always open and all are welcome to attend the free induction ceremonies.

-Do you go gaga for guitars, music memorabilia, and the origins of folk music?
+Country Music Hall of Fame: Do you go gaga for guitars, music memorabilia, and the origins of folk music?
 Let your inner country music nerd go wild, when you make a pit stop at this ‘can’t miss’ Nashville attraction.
-The Country Music Hall of Fame is one of the world’s largest museums and research centers.
+Arguably the most popular of all Nashville activities, the Country Music Hall of Fame is one of the world’s largest museums and research centers.

 Since 1964, the museum has been on a mission to educate, excite, and inspire others through the preservation and interpretation of American vernacular music.
 Containing a vast collection of archival video recordings, stage costumes, and instruments, the Country Music Hall shines a light on the lives of the many performers who shaped American music history.